richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ```powershell
 $cred = Get-Credential
 ```
-*Description:* This command prompts you for a username and password, storing them in the `$cred` variable without hard-coding sensitive information.
+This command prompts you for a username and password, storing them in the `$cred` variable without hard-coding sensitive information.

 -------------------------